2022 NFL Playoffs scores, bracket for AFC, NFC Championship games: Full TV schedule, results for games this weekend - NBC Sports

 The 2022 NFL Playoffs are underway and Super Bowl 56 is right around the corner!
-Here are the final scores, results and schedule from the AFC and NFC Championship Games this weekend.
+Here are the final scores, results and schedule from the AFC and NFC Championship Games today.
 Plus, check out the full 2022 NFL playoff schedule here.

 RELATED: When is Super Bowl 2022?
 Date, time, TV channel, halftime show info